StephShobiye/lwl-blog/_posts/2026-03-18-prevention-bridging-progression-aln.md

 It is often the difference between:

 - early resolution
-- and full escalation into dispute or crisis
+- full escalation into dispute or crisis

 ---